Track your nutrition and health goals

 FAQs About Buttermilk

 Can we drink buttermilk at night?
 Yes, buttermilk can be consumed at night, especially if you're prone to acidity.
-However, avoid drinking it cold in winter or if you have a sinus condition.
+However, avoid drinking cold buttermilk late at night in cold weather.

 Is buttermilk good for weight loss?
 Absolutely.
-Low in calories (just 25 kcal per glass) and fat, buttermilk helps curb hunger while keeping you hydrated and energized.
-A great replacement for sugary drinks.
+Low in calories (just 25 kcal per glass) and fat, buttermilk helps curb hunger while keeping you hydrated.
+Its probiotic content also supports healthy gut function, which is associated with better metabolic health.

 How to make buttermilk from curd?
 Mix 2 tablespoons of curd with 1 cup of water.
 Blend well until smooth.
-Add salt, cumin, ginger, or mint as desired.
+Add salt, cumin, ginger, or green chilli to taste.
+1 glass of homemade buttermilk = approximately 25 kcal.

 Is buttermilk good for acidity?
 Yes.
-Its alkaline nature and cooling effect help neutralize stomach acid, providing quick relief from acidity.
+Its alkaline nature and cooling effect help neutralise stomach acid, providing quick relief from acidity.

 Is buttermilk good for diabetes?
 Yes.
-It has a low glycemic index and is low in natural sugars, making it a diabetic-friendly drink when consumed plain or with mild spices.
+It has a low glycaemic index (~30–35) and is low in natural sugars, making it a diabetic-friendly drink when consumed without added sugar.

 Does buttermilk increase weight?
 No, not when consumed plain.
 At just 25 kcal per glass, it is one of the lowest-calorie drinks available.
-It can be consumed freely on a weight-loss or calorie-controlled diet.
+Weight gain would only occur if consumed in very large quantities or with high-calorie add-ins like cream or sugar.

 Is buttermilk good for gastritis?
 Yes.
 It soothes the stomach lining, reduces inflammation, and eases discomfort in people with gastritis.

 Is buttermilk good for kidney patients?
 In moderate amounts, yes.
 It provides hydration and electrolytes.
-However, patients with severe kidney issues should consult their doctor due to the potassium content.
+However, patients with severe kidney disease should consult their doctor before consuming high-potassium drinks.

 Is buttermilk good for fatty liver?
 Yes.
-It is low in fat and contains beneficial bacteria that may support liver function — a great alternative to sugary or high-fat beverages.
+It is low in fat and contains beneficial bacteria that may support liver function — a great alternative to sugary drinks.

 Is chaas the same as buttermilk?
 Yes.
 Chaas, mattha, tak, and chach are all regional Indian names for buttermilk.
-They are all made from diluted curd and have the same nutritional values.
+They are all made from diluted curd with water and have the same calorie profile: 25 kcal per 200ml glass.

 How the Hint App Helps